rumblesan/atomiix/architecture.md

 The structure can be roughly broken down as follows :-

-* Atom takes editor lines, selected by the user, and passes them to the language processor
+* Atom takes lines of code, selected by the user, and passes them to the language processor
 * The language processor parses and interprets those lines and returns some number of actions
 * Those actions will either be Audio actions or Editor actions
 * Audio actions will be converted to OSC messages and sent to SuperCollider by Atom
+  - This could be a new agent score to play, or freeing an existing agent.
 * Editor actions will be handled by Atom
+  - This could be modifying the score text of an agent in the editor.
 * In some cases SuperCollider will send OSC messages to Atom
+  - An agent finishing its repeats, or a callback firing.
 * These will be converted into Inbound actions and handled by the language processor

 ## Actions